limix/struct-lmm/doc/commandline.rst

   See example at http://www.ebi.ac.uk/~casale/example_data/expr.csv.
 * **efile** (environment file) is a tsv file with dimensions #inds by #environments.
-  See example at http://www.ebi.ac.uk/~casale/data_structlmm/env.txt Note that the environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones.
-  This can be done in python using the function :func:`struct_lmm.utils.norm_env_matrix` or using the script ``norm_env``.
+  See example at http://www.ebi.ac.uk/~casale/data_structlmm/env.txt and can be normalized using the function :func:`struct_lmm.utils.norm_env_matrix` or using the script ``norm_env``.